EgorShab/PDF/README.md

 # Documentation

 ## Overview
-This repository contains comprehensive research reports on two different tensile machines and a detailed Technical Advisory Committee (TAC) Report.
-The purpose of these documents is to provide an in-depth analysis of the tensile machines' capabilities, applications, and technical considerations, as well as expert recommendations and insights from the TAC.
+This repository contains research reports on two tensile machines, along with an in-depth Technical Advisory Committee (TAC) Report.
+These documents serve as exemplars of the professional and thorough documentation I have undertaken

-## Reports Description
+## Reports

 ### Tensile Machine Research Reports

+**Description**
+The Tensile Machines Research report was initiated after the DigitMakers CEO inquired about the feasibility of creating an inexpensive tensile measuring device for 3D printed specimens.
+The purpose of these documents is to provide a brief analysis of the tensile machines' capabilities, applications, pricing, and technical considerations.

 - **Report 1: [Title of the First Tensile Machine Report]**
   - Description: A brief description of what this report covers.
   - Contents: Key topics and sections included in this report.